kai687/sphinxawesome-theme/docs/index.md

 ---
 html_meta:
   title: The Awesome Sphinx Theme
-  description: Create functional and beautiful websites for your documentation with Sphinx.
+  description: Create functional and beautiful websites for your documentation with Sphinx and the Awesome Sphinx Theme.
   keywords: Documentation, Sphinx, Python
 ---